local seo

 Meta descriptions — Write these manually.
 Shopify auto-generates them from product descriptions, and they’re usually garbage.
 Keep it under 160 characters and make it compelling enough to earn the click.

 URLs — Keep them clean and descriptive. /products/leather-bifold-wallet beats /products/prod-4892.
-Shopify handles this reasonably well if you don’t mess with the default.
+Shopify handles this reasonably well if you leave the defaults alone.

-Image alt text — Every product image should have descriptive alt text.
-Google can’t see your images; the alt text tells it what’s there.
+Image alt text — Every product image needs descriptive alt text.
+Google can’t see your images.
+The alt text tells it what’s there.
 This also helps with Google Image search.

 Product descriptions — Write for humans first, search engines second.
 Detailed, accurate descriptions help customers make decisions and give Google more content to index.
 Avoid duplicate descriptions copied from manufacturers.

-How your store is organized affects both user experience and SEO.
+How your store is organized matters for experience and SEO.
 Collections should follow logical hierarchies that match how customers think about your products.

 /collections/mens-boots/collections/mens-boots/waterproof/products/mens-waterproof-hiking-bootGood navigation makes it easy for customers to find what they want.
 It also helps Google crawl and understand your catalog.

-More than half of online shopping happens on mobile devices.
-Google uses mobile-first indexing, which means it ranks you based on your mobile experience.
+More than half of online shopping happens on mobile.
+Google uses mobile-first indexing — it ranks you based on your mobile experience.
 If your Shopify theme isn’t optimized for mobile, everything else you do is compromised.

-Choose a responsive Shopify theme.
+Choose a responsive theme.
 Test your site on multiple phone screen sizes.
-Prioritize speed — mobile shoppers abandon slow pages immediately.
+Prioritize speed.
+Mobile shoppers abandon slow pages immediately.

-Product pages alone aren’t enough to build authority.
-A blog that answers questions related to your products pulls in readers earlier in the buying journey and builds the kind of topical authority that improves your overall domain rankings.
+Product pages alone don’t build authority.
+A blog that answers questions related to your products pulls in readers earlier in the buying journey and builds topical authority that improves your overall domain rankings.

 A store selling camping gear should publish content like “How to Choose a Sleeping Bag for Cold Weather Camping” — not because it directly sells a product, but because it attracts buyers researching their options.

 Organic search rankings are partly determined by how many quality sites link to you.
-For Shopify stores, the fastest paths to backlinks are:
+For Shopify stores, the fastest paths to backlinks:

-Install Google Analytics 4 and Google Search Console on your Shopify store if they aren’t already.
+Install Google Analytics 4 and Google Search Console if they aren’t already running.
 These are free and essential.

 Track:

-Shopify apps like Plug in SEO and SEO Manager can help automate checks and surface issues, but they’re supplements to strategy — not a substitute for it.
+Shopify apps like Plug in SEO and SEO Manager can help automate checks and surface issues, but they’re supplements to strategy — not substitutes for it.

-Keyword stuffing — Repeating a keyword 20 times in a product description doesn’t help rankings and makes your copy read like spam.
+Keyword stuffing — Repeating a keyword twenty times in a product description doesn’t help rankings and makes your copy read like spam.
 Write naturally.

 Ignoring local SEO — If you have a physical store or serve a specific region, optimize for local searches too.
 Don’t leave that traffic on the table.